Hazing Information

 University Sanctions or Court Fines

 Per discussion and agreement signed [by chapter leadership] on October 31, 2022, the chapter of Alpha Psi Omega is placed on probation beginning October 31, 2022 until the last class day of fall 2023, Friday, December 8, 2023.
+The organization may be removed from this list December 8, 2026.

 -